Harry Elworthy

 Data scientist and economist passionate about tech and the intersection of business and policy.
 Expertise in causal inference, experimentation techniques, and predictive modeling.

-Check out my blog where I talk data science and pro cycling.
+Check out my blog on Substack where I talk data science and pro cycling.

 Professional Experience